jeehwan98/auction_net/README.md

 - Tailwind CSS

 ## Features
+- Users are allowed to upload products for auction
-- Secure authentication using Spring Security
+- Authentication is set using Spring Security
 - Easy database configuration
 - Responsive and modern UI design with Tailwind CSS